Living With Constant Change

 2. Facebook wastes time, leads to bloopers and to the wrong people getting your message, and is used for many unworthy purposes, but with nearly a billion members it has become the communal communications center for mankind.

-3. Computers in all their forms consume and control us, and they are susceptible to security breaches,
+3. Computers in all their forms consume and control us, and they are susceptible to security breaches, but they magnify our productivity and give instant access to the wisdom and knowledge of the world.

 4. The Internet is used to powerful effect by pedophiles, Nazis and Jehadists, and cancer researchers, schools, governments, businesses, and charities.